How To Set Up a Firewall Using Iptables on Ubuntu 12.04

 If your VPS is configured for IPv6, please remember to secure both your IPv4 and IPv6 network interfaces with the appropriate tools.
 For more information about IPv6 tools, refer to this guide: How To Configure Tools to Use IPv6 on a Linux VPS

-If you type in the following, you can see the current rules in the virtual server's IP Table:
+If you type in the following, you can see the current iptables rules:

 sudo iptables -L